stefanches7/ai-ready-datasets/paper/paper.md

 # Introduction

-As part of the BioHackathon Europe 2023, we here report...
+As part of the SWAT4HCLS BioHackathon 2025, we here report...

 ## Author information